 This course is the second half of the first-year composition sequence and focuses on comprehending literary works, thinking critically, and writing analytically.
 The emphasis is on writing critically about fiction, poetry, and drama.
 Frequent short essays are assigned, amounting to a total of approximately 3000 words.
 Prerequisite: ENG 101 with a grade of C- or better

-A study of properties of solutions, electrolytes, ionization, oxidation-reduction, electro-chemistry, kinetics, energy, thermodynamics, principles of chemical equilibria including ionic equilibria and solubility product, hydrolysis, acid-base theories, nuclear chemistry, and descriptive chemistry.
+A study of properties of solutions, electrolytes, ionization, oxidation-reduction, electrochemistry, kinetics, energy, thermodynamics, principles of chemical equilibria including ionic equilibria and solubility product, hydrolysis, acid-base theories, nuclear chemistry, and descriptive chemistry.
 Qualitative and quantitative laboratory work supports lecture discussion.
-Prerequisite: CHM 113 or CHM 121.
+Prerequisites: CHM 113 or CHM 121 or equivalent with a grade of C- or better.

 A scientific examination of human social phenomena.
 Major topics include interaction, statuses and roles, groups, social institutions, culture, socialization, social control, conforming and deviant behavior, collective behavior, social inequality, demography, social change, urbanism, industrialism and globalization.Prerequisite: Eligibility for ENG 101